ParallelMaths/parallel/pages/8-15-lou-costello.md

 Matt’s experiment was imperfect (in fact all experiments are imperfect), so the answer to question 4.1 and Matt’s result in the video was 3.128 seconds.
-However, if it was a perfect experiment, then each swing would have been π seconds long, or 3.14 seconds.
+However, if it was a perfect experiment, then each swing would have been `π` seconds long, or 3.14 seconds.
 So 10 swings would have been 31.4 seconds, and that is the answer.

 :::

-## 5. Infinite expressions for π
+## 5. Infinite expressions for `π`

-Matt’s pi-endulum video starts with something astonishing, namely that there are some beautiful ways of calculating π.
+Matt’s pi-endulum video starts with something astonishing, namely that there are some beautiful ways of calculating `π`.
 (BTW, I use the word ‘beautiful’ because some things in maths are beautiful.
 They strike your heart and make you go, wow!)

 About 350 years ago, mathematicians proved that:
 ![](/resources/8-15-lou-costello/5-equation1.gif)

-Why on earth should adding half the odd fractions and subtracting the other half of odd fractions and multiplying by 4 be equal to π?
+Why on earth should adding half the “odd” fractions and subtracting the other half of “odd” fractions and multiplying by 4 be equal to `π`?
 When you’re older, you might find out, but for now just be gobsmacked.

 This equation is very slow, by which I mean that you need to take into account a large number of terms before you get an answer that becomes accurate.
-If you work out the first 300 terms of the formula, then you will eventually work out that π ≈ 3.14.
+If you work out the first 300 terms of the formula, then you will eventually work out that `π` ≈ 3.14.
 (BTW the squiggly equals sign “≈” means “approximately equal to”.)

-In 1748, Leonard Euler proved this recipe for calculating π
+In 1748, Leonard Euler proved this recipe for calculating `π`

 ![](/resources/8-15-lou-costello/5-equation2.gif)